Heartbreak

 • Behave selfishly with your own time or money

-• Always act negative or constantly complain
+• Always act negatively or constantly complain

 • Fail to listen to your partner